 The next day, you start your trip towards the Manakamana temple - three hours of drive from Kathmandu.
 The literal meaning of "Mana" means mind and "kamana" is fulfilling.
 Devotees believe that if prayed wholeheartedly - your wishes come true.

-Manakamana temple has a Magar priest - opposed to the brahmin priest, which is a unique tradition in itself.
-In the evening, you can see the devotees praying in the temple and the sound of holy bells are very pleasant to ears.
+Manakamana temple has a Magar priest - as opposed to the brahmin priest, which is a unique tradition in itself.
+In the evening, you can see the devotees praying in the temple and the ringing sound of holy bells is very pleasant to the ears.
 You can rejuvenate your soul.
 From Manakamana Mandir (temple), you can further hike to Bakreshwor Temple.

-Next day, you visit Budhanilkantha Mandir, the temple with the unique shaped statue of Lord Vishnu.
-He is in the sleeping position.
+The next day, you visit Budhanilkantha Mandir, the temple with the unique shaped statue of Lord Vishnu in a sleeping position.

 From Budhanilkantha, you are taken to Swayambhunath Stupa/Temple situated at the hilltop, from where you can get the amazing views of Kathmandu valley.
-Swayambhunath is worshipped by both by the Buddhists and Hindus.
-Also sometimes called the monkey temple as tons of monkeys roam around freely in the periphery.
+Swayambhunath is worshipped by both Buddhists and Hindus.
+Also sometimes called the monkey temple as tons of monkeys to roam around freely in the periphery.